ganeti/ganeti/doc/design-chained-jobs.rst

 fulfilled.

-Any job referring to a cancelled job is also cancelled unless it explicitely lists :pyeval:`constants.JOB_STATUS_CANCELED` as a requested status.
+Any job referring to a cancelled job is also cancelled unless it explicitly lists :pyeval:`constants.JOB_STATUS_CANCELED` as a requested status.

 In case a referenced job can not be found in the normal queue or the